 - Repayment plans and terms – Would you prefer in-school interest payments to keep your costs down?
 Perhaps multiple repayment period choices like a 5, 10, or a 15 year period are best for you.
 With private loans, you choose your repayment period at the time you take out your loan.
 You may also want to check to see if there are deferment or forbearance options if you run into difficulty in repayment.

 - Cosigner release – Your cosigner is responsible for making payments if you do not.
-Any late or missed payments will be reflected on the cosigner’s credit report as well.
+The cosigner’s credit report reflects any late or missed payments as well.
 When investigating options, determine if the program offers a cosigner release, how many payments you will need to make before that is possible, and how involved the release process is.

 - Borrower benefits – Lenders offer a variety of benefits like interest discounts for auto-debit payments, cash back for achieving certain grades, or interest reductions after a specific number of on-time payments.
 Be sure you determine which are the most important to you and take the required action to meet the requirements.